 What is a therapist?

-In Arkansas, License Professional Counselors, Licensed Marriage and Family Therapists, and Licensed Clinical Social Workers provide mental health services.
+In Arkansas, Licensed Professional Counselors, Licensed Marriage and Family Therapists, and Licensed Clinical Social Workers provide mental health services.
 Therapists require master degrees and approval of their licensing boards to practice in the mental health field.
 Therapists provide mental health diagnosis and develop a treatment plan.
 Therapists work in offices, hospitals, treatment centers, and group homes.
 There are many different types of therapy such as play therapy, cognitive behavioral therapy, animal-assisted therapy, dialectal behavioral therapy, and many others.
 Therapists cannot recommend or order medications, but they can refer you for evaluation for medication or other treatments.

 When you begin therapy your therapist may ask what brings you to therapy, your concerns, and any symptoms you experience.
 Your therapist may ask you to complete some questionnaires and learn about your childhood, education, work history, current relationships, and long-term goals.
 Your therapist will then set goals with you and work to help you achieve them.
 Therapy can be short or long term depending on the problem/diagnosis and its severity.
 Therapy can be done in an individual, family, couple, or group setting.